-Unlike some things that get better with age - wine, cheese, a good pair of jeans - extra miles on your water heater do not bode well.
-The average, functional lifespan of a conventional water heater is anywhere from 6-12 years, or up to 15 if it’s tankless.
+Unlike some things that get better with age - wine, cheese, a good pair of jeans - the performance of a water heater will decline due to broken parts and corrosion.
+So, how long do hot water heaters last in a home?
+The average lifespan of a water heater is between 9 to 10 years.
 Your water heater’s serial number should indicate its expiration date.
 It is a sticker typically placed on the upper portion of the water heater.
 Within the serial number is a code for the month and year the water heater is due to expire.
 Check the manufacturer’s website to crack the code and note it somewhere easily accessible for the future.

 Rusty, Muddy, or Sandy Water